Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 # @dotcom-reliability-kit/client-metrics-web

-A client for sending operational metrics events to [AWS CloudWatch RUM](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-RUM.html) from the web.
+A lightweight client for sending operational metrics events from the browser to the [Customer Products Client Metrics Server](https://github.com/Financial-Times/cp-client-metrics-server/tree/main).
 This module is part of [FT.com Reliability Kit](https://github.com/Financial-Times/dotcom-reliability-kit#readme).

 > [!WARNING]
 > This Reliability Kit module is intended for use in client-side JavaScript.
 Importing it into a Node.js app will result in errors being thrown.